 Rhea has participated in numerous workshops, notably with Mike Svob, Brian Atyeo, Gregg Johnson and Stephen Quiller.
 In the last few years she has enjoyed painting en plein air as a member of the Jasper Watercolour Retreat Society in Jasper and at Lake O’Hara.

 Rhea was awarded the Edmonton Art Club’s Card-Alling Scholarship in 2015 and received an Honourable Mention at a juried show in 2013.
-She is the Edmonton Art Club’s current vice-president.
+She is the Edmonton Art Club’s current President.

 Rhea’s work has been exhibited in the Edmonton Art Club’s group shows at Jake’s Framing and Gallery, the Ottewell Centre and the Misericordia Hospital.
 She has also has many solo exhibitions at various venues including the Mezzanine Gallery at the Glenrose Hospital and the Varscona Theatre.